zedparsa/Flowsense-ids/README.md

 ```

 Key implementation notes:
-- nunique is the cleanest definition of “source diversity” at window level
+> - `nunique()` is the cleanest definition of “source diversity” at window level.
-- This pairs well with entropy: unique counts “how many”, entropy captures “how evenly distributed”
+> - This pairs well with entropy: unique counts “how many”, entropy captures “how evenly distributed”.

 ---